lilstarhunter/etl_mass_gdp/README.md

 ## Part 2: Transform the Data
 We chose to use the postgresql database as opposed to MongoDB because the ability to utilize a relational database proved more powerful with this particular dataset.
+_Note: For country/years with NaN, we decided to leave in NaN rather than convert to 0.
+NaN represents a null value for which data was not collected that year by the world bank.
+A value of 0 would represent a 0% GDP and could complicate downstream analysis_

 1. Leveraged the pandas and SQLAlchemy libraries
 2. Imported csv files and converted to DataFrame
 3. Cleaned the datasets for easy upload into Postgres